Master of Business Administration

 The program is designed to accommodate working professionals, which means you don't have to sacrifice your job and salary while earning your MBA.
 Classes meet one Saturday per month over approximately 14 months.
 Cohorts start in the Fall and Spring.

 Tuition and fees for the 14-month, 32-credit hour program are approximately $18,400, which is comparable with other state and private colleges.
 A $150 deposit is due at the time of enrollment to secure a spot in the cohort.
 The deposit will be credited to the first semester's tuition.

 Accreditation is an important factor to consider when selecting an academic institution.
 Accreditation is the process by which the quality and standards of colleges and universities are verified and upheld.
-Milligan is pleased to hold SACS accreditation, which accredits the entire institution and its programs, including the MBA.
-SACS accredits degree-seeking institutions in the South, including the University of Tennessee and East Tennessee State University.
+Milligan is pleased to hold SACSCOC accreditation, which accredits the entire institution and its programs, including the MBA.
+SACSCOC accredits degree-seeking institutions in the South, including the University of Tennessee and East Tennessee State University.

 Whereas many MBA programs today take heat for teaching little of real use in the business world, Milligan's MBA is designed to increase and improve your technical skills, while at the same time engaging you to think critically about your role as a positive influence in the workplace.

 The curriculum starts with two courses, Management and Leadership andInformation Management, which will help you quickly construct a foundation upon which additional business principles are built.
 Information Management demonstrates the degree to which information technology has become a strategic asset, while also providing an opportunity for you to adapt to the technology required for the MBA program.